 Calculate the level of depreciation in each critical asset around the school grounds

-This type of financial data can also be accessed by your school’s local authority and MAT, allowing administrators to instantly understand your school’s costs and spending figures to help with future funding from the DfE.
+This type of financial data can also be accessed by a school’s local authority and MAT, allowing administrators to instantly understand the school’s costs and spending figures to help with future funding from the DfE.

-With most school asset management tools, you have the ability to create reports and share data across the school’s entire hierarchy; between teachers, department heads, managers or even local districts.
+With most school asset management tools, users have the ability to create reports and share data across the school’s entire hierarchy.
+Whether that be between teachers, department heads, managers, or even local districts.

-For example, a head of the art department may require a weekly report from its teachers regarding the usage and condition of art supplies.
-In this instance, each teacher would input data about the usage and condition of their assets, such as paintbrushes and paper, and generate a sharable report that is then shared with the department’s head.
+For instance, a school’s head of the art department may require a weekly report from its teachers regarding the usage and condition of art supplies.
+In this instance, each teacher would input data about the usage and condition of their assets, such as paintbrushes and paper, and generate a report that is shared with the department’s head.